 If you're designing a personalized welcome email that uses the recipient’s first name, you might want to set the view to Preview value to see how the greeting will appear in real life (e.g., Hi John!).
 This is helpful for spotting formatting or spacing issues early.
 On the other hand, if you're troubleshooting merge tag placement or logic, switching to Raw or Label makes it easier to identify which tag is used where.

-Thank you for taking your time to read our articles.
+Thank you for taking the time to read our articles.
 We hope you will find this information helpful.

 If you have any additional questions, please email us at support@stripo.email.